see all jobs

-Researchers identify a drug which reduces muscle loss when using GLP-1 medications
+Researchers identify an antibody which reduces the loss of lean body mass when using GLP-1 medications

-Researchers in the US have identified an antibody which could greatly reduce the loss of lean muscle mass in people who are taking weight-loss medications.
+Researchers in the US have identified an antibody which could greatly reduce the loss of lean body mass in people taking weight-loss medications.

-Lean body mass has been shown to account for up to 25 to 40 per cent of weight loss when taking GLP-1 medications, but taking apitegromab alongside the injections could halve the rate of muscle loss.
-Apitegromab is an antibody that selectively inhibits myostatin activation and is capable of increasing muscle mass.
+Lean body mass – much of which is skeletal muscle – has been shown to account for up to 25 to 40 per cent of the weight lost by people taking GLP-1 medications, but taking apitegromab alongside the injections could halve the rate of lean body mass loss.

-The study involved 102 participants, half took apitegromab alongside their jabs and half took a placebo.
-After 24 weeks, total weight loss was almost identical across both groups, but the apitegromab group demonstrated 55 per cent greater retention of lean muscle mass when compared to the placebo group.
-Those on the placebo lost an average of 3.5kg of lean mass, while those on the muscle drug lost 1.6kg.
+After 24 weeks, total weight loss was almost identical across both groups, but the apitegromab group retained 55 per cent more lean body mass than the placebo group.

-Changes in body composition, including visceral fat, subcutaneous fat and trunk fat were similar between the two groups.
+Changes in body composition, including visceral fat, subcutaneous fat and trunk fat, were similar between the two groups.

 More News